einrob/ALF/alf.md

 - The lane is 3.7 m wide
 - The dashed lines are 3m long

-Its easy to get the line width right and its a little bit harder to geet the height of the rectangle right.
-According to the number of dashes the birdeye view should have about 21m lookahead.
+Its easy to get the line width right and its a little bit harder to get the height of the rectangle right.

 ```python